nauxray/yarnscape-react/README.md

 ### Considerations for different devices

 My strategy to design across different devices is to adapt the experience for each group for each context of use.
 I will have to identify the different scenarios in which my website will be used across the different devices, and design an experience suitable for each of those scenarios.
 Different screens also allow for different input methods.
-Touch inputs - tap targets like CTA buttons have to be adequately sized and spaced well which gives my user interface breathing room.
+Touch inputs - tap targets like CTA buttons have to be adequately sized and spaced well to give my user interface breathing room.
 For large screens, I have to ensure that images do not lose quality as they scale up.
-Providing a consistent experience is crucial through multiple devices.
+Providing a consistent experience is crucial across different devices.

 ## 2. Features